What is CBN? Effects, Uses, and More

 What is Cannabinol (CBN)?

-• Mildly psychoactive, primarily calming effects
+• Effects: Mildly psychoactive, primarily calming and therapeutic

 How CBN Interacts with the Endocannabinoid System